wso2/cellery/docs/cell-management.md

 and zero scaling disabled in the runtime, and you can enable it by [modify commands](setup/modify-setup.md#enabledisable-autoscaling).
 Find more details on scaling up/down cells [here.](cell-scaling.md)

-## Updating cell components and advanced deployments
+## Patching cell/composite components and advanced deployments
-Cell instances are only allowed to be updated restrictively.
-Its possible to update components of cell instances, and this is a viable operation when there are no breaking changes to the components.
+Cell/Composite instances are only allowed to be updated restrictively.
+Its possible to patch components of cell/composite instances, and this is a viable operation when there are no breaking changes to the components.
 Further, as advanced deployment methods, Cellery supports both blue-green and canary deployment options.
-In that case, a new cell instance with updated version will be spawned along with the old cell instance, and the traffic can be routed to completely or partially to the new instance.
+In that case, a new instance with updated version will be spawned along with the old cell instance, and the traffic can be routed to completely or partially to the new instance.
-Find more details on updating cell components and advanced deployment patterns [here.](cell-update-and-adv-deployment.md)
+Find more details on updating cell components and advanced deployment patterns [here.](cell-patch-and-adv-deployment.md)